Manhattan

 Other symptoms and signs of HPV are plantar, common, and flat warts.
 For women, genital warts can develop tumors or oral and upper respiratory lesions and because the genital warts can cause abnormal cell changes in the cervix or other genital areas, they are in danger of it developing into cervical cancer.
 Genital warts are white, pink or red cauliflower shaped growths in the vagina and anal areas that may cause itching or bleeding.
 HPV does not affect a woman’s ability to get pregnant and rarely does a baby of an HPV-infected mother become infected.
 The vaccine Gardasil can protect women from the most common four types of HPV.

-It is important to note that not all types of HPV cause gential warts.
+Not all types of HPV cause gential warts.
 Other types of HPV cause warts on other parts of the skin, such as the hands and feet.

 Human Papillomavirus FAQ